jchidley/jchidley.github.io/_drafts/2020-01-21-Arch-Linux-Installation.md

 ## Disk sizing and setup

-To get the block size of disks `blockdev --getsz /dev/sda`: the smallest 2GB SD Card that I own has 3840000 512 byte blocks.
+Get the block size of disks `blockdev --getsz /dev/sda` the smallest 2GB SD card that I own has 3840000 512 byte blocks.

 To get progress of `sync` run `watch -d grep -e Dirty: -e Writeback: /proc/meminfo`

-setup disks - I use a single disk for the whole operating system and a 1GB partition at the beginning of the desk as the EFI partition.
-In my view, operating systems should be disposable, so the more self contained they are the better.
+I use a single disk for the whole operating system and a 1GB partition at the beginning of the disk as the EFI partition.
+In my view, operating systems should be disposable, so the more self-contained they are the better.
 Data, and  possibly user settings, should be very carefully looked after.
-I try to avoid using any swapfiles by installing lots of RAM in the first place and building a minimal system.
+I avoid using any swapfiles by installing lots of RAM in the first place and building a minimal system.

 ## pacstrap

 Mount the correct drives and install a minimal system.
 Enough to chroot and setup pacman properly.

 ```bash
 mount /dev/sda2 /mnt # substitute /dev/sda2 as needed